Starting a new project

 <div class="text-white" id="buttonOutput">Output: </div>

 Now we need to define a function that does something when we click the button.
-We do this in static/javascript/main.js
+We do this in static/javascript/main.js.

-//Import callJuliaFunction.
-Internal JS files are on /internal/static/javascript
+Internal JS files are located on /internal/static/javascript/.

 import { callJuliaFunction } from "/internal/static/javascript/interface.js";